sharathgopinath/microservice-kubernetes-demo/README.md

 > kubectl delete -f app-deployment.yaml
 ```
 2. You still need to delete your clusters and node groups (all the VPC, EC2 etc.).
 For this goto http://console.aws.amazon.com/cloudformation and delete your node groups stack first, then once it is successful, delete the cluster stack (1. eksctl-test-nodegroup-standard-workers, 2. eksctl-test-cluster)
-3. The above step takes about 10 mins, and then all your resouces should be cleaned up.
-If you want to run the project again, remember to re-run the prerequisites steps for AWS EKS staring from Step-3 (create cluster)
+3. The above step takes about 10 mins, and then all your resources should be cleaned up.
+***If you want to run this project again later, remember to re-run the prerequisite steps for AWS EKS staring from Step-3 (create cluster)***

 ### Troubleshooting
 You can look at the logs for a pod (app or mssql service) by